bagder/daniel.haxx.se/about.md

 chance I was willing to do a lot.
 I traveled to Mountain View in November 2013 and did seven different interviews in one rather long day...

 I started at Mozilla the first days of January 2014, in the networking team.
 HTTP, FTP, DNS, cookies, caching, sockets etc. All day at work.
 And then all night with curl.
-Mozilla even allowed me to spend a part of my work time on curl stuff!
+Mozilla even allowed me to spend a part of my work time on curl stuff.
 Mozilla has no office in Sweden, this meant I could work full time from home.

 ## RFC 7540